Can You Sync OneDrive to External Drive?

 Step 9.
 Click “Change location” and select the moved OneDrive folder in the external hard drive.
 Then click “Use this folder” in the pop-up window.

 Step 10.
 Click on the “Next” three times and your OneDrive files will be synced to your external hard drive.
+Then, if you make any changes in OneDrive official site (adding, deleting, or modifying files), they will be automatically synced to the external hard drive.

 Tip: You must disable OneDrive first whenever you plan to disconnect the external hard drive from your computer.
 This is because the synchronization of OneDrive goes with all the linked folders and OneDrive treats missing files and folders as having been deleted, which may result in an error of data loss on your OneDrive cloud.